astral-sh/ruff/docs/configuration.md

           Use `--no-preview` to disable
       --config <CONFIG_OPTION>
-          Either a path to a TOML configuration file (`pyproject.toml` or `ruff.toml`), or a TOML `<KEY> = <VALUE>` pair overriding a specific config setting.
-Overrides of individual settings always take precedence over all configuration files.
-This includes configuration files that were also specified using `--config` --extension <EXTENSION>
+          Either a path to a TOML configuration file (`pyproject.toml` or `ruff.toml`), or a TOML `<KEY> = <VALUE>` pair (such as you might find in a `ruff.toml` config file) overriding a specific config setting.
+Overrides of individual settings using this option always take precedence over all configuration files, including configuration files that were also specified using `--config` --extension <EXTENSION>
           List of mappings from file extension to language (one of ["python",